Is Chinese a hard language to learn?

 You may believe that learning Chinese is impossible, but as mentioned before, this is not the case.
 Mastery takes a long time, just like many other jobs.

-We’re talking about a lifelong dedication and a living circumstance that enables you to study the language.
-Or socialize in it if you want to approach the level of an educated native speaker.
+We’re talking about a lifelong commitment and the circumstances that enable you to study the language.
+Or use it to socialize if you want to approach the level of an educated native speaker.

 You can get help from a teacher or use some good Chinese learning apps.
 Then, you can learn the language with the correct motivation and support.

-Depending on your passion, even go the extra mile and achieve absolute fluency.
+Depending on your passion, you can even go the extra mile and achieve absolute fluency.
 Don’t allow the apparent difficulties to discourage you from pursuing your goal of becoming a Mandarin Chinese speaker.

 The Final Words